Specify how the upgrade is performed.

 Upgrade settings

-After upgrade, if a BOM exists in a drawing, it automatically updates when relevant changes are made to the model. |
+Save pre-2003 drawings with "Automatic update of BOM" After upgrade, if a BOM exists in a drawing, it automatically updates when relevant changes are made to the model.

-Files are not converted if the files they reference are not found in the file vault. |
+Ignore files containing missing references Files are not converted if the files they reference are not found in the file vault.

-Rebuilds the SOLIDWORKS file from the top of the feature tree, instead of rebuilding only features that have changed.
-Although this slows performance, it can uncover errors that a normal rebuild would not uncover.
+Do complete rebuild (Ctrl+Q) on files Rebuilds the SOLIDWORKS file from the top of the feature tree, instead of rebuilding only features that have changed.

-Files that are already in the format of the SOLIDWORKS version to which you are upgrading are processed.
-By default, files that are in the target format are not processed.
+Process files already in target format Files that are already in the format of the SOLIDWORKS version to which you are upgrading are processed.

 If users have saved files using the version of SOLIDWORKS to which you are upgrading, the files were upgraded when they were saved.
 Use this option to process these files along with other files that are being upgraded and increment the file version numbers.

-Distribute the upgrade work by creating work instruction files that can be run on multiple workstations.
-See Creating and Using Work Instruction Files
+Divide the upgrade work into multiple work instruction files Distribute the upgrade work by creating work instruction files that can be run on multiple workstations.

-Number of work instruction files to create |
+Number of work instruction files to create

 You can run more than one work instruction file on a workstation.

-Browse to select a shared folder to which all clients have read/write access.
-The folder name must be in UNC format. |
+Shared location for work instruction files Browse to select a shared folder to which all clients have read/write access.
+The folder name must be in UNC format.

 After the upgrade is completed, the work instruction files are deleted.